2012 Buick Enclave Interior

 - "Easy entry through large doors, and the 2nd-row seats tilt and slide forward to ease access to the 3rd row.
 Whether buckets or bench, the 2nd-row seats slide fore and aft about 3 inches to benefit either 2nd- or 3rd-row legroom.
 With the 2nd row slid forward, the 3rd row can accommodate 6-footers, though they'll ride knees-up.
 The bench seats are wide enough for 3-across seating for adults, but center-seat cushioning is stingy.” -- Consumer Guide

-The Enclave features lots of standard features for its class, including a power liftgate, a tilt and telescopic steering column and tri-zone automatic climate control.
+The Enclave comes standard with a power liftgate, a tilt and telescopic steering column and tri-zone automatic climate control.
 Reviewers say that most of the controls are easy to use, although one mentions that the Buick Enclave’s chrome trim can be annoyingly reflective in bright sunlight.

 - "Clear, luminous gauges are easy to see in all light conditions.
 The available navigation system absorbs most audio functions, but doesn't complicate their use.
 Climate controls are mounted fairly low but are within easy reach.
 Their push buttons are less convenient than rotary knobs.” -- Consumer Guide